MatthijsKamstra/haxenode/05website/exampleBasic.md

-#Example simple website
+#Example basic website

-We start with a simple example van de express homepage:
+We start with a simple example from the ExpressJS homepage:
 <http://expressjs.com/starter/hello-world.html>

 ## How to start